Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 }
 ```

-As with the reviewed repositories list, use a relatively small `first` argument value while you are testing the infinite scrolling.
-Once everything is working, feel free to use a larger value.
-You might also need to sign up a few new users and use them to create a few new reviews to make the reviews list long enough to scroll.
-If the `onEndReach` handler is called immediately after the view is loaded, try using a larger value for the `first` argument.
+As with the reviewed repositories list, use a relatively small `first` argument value while you are trying out the infinite scrolling.
+You might need to sign up a few new users and use them to create a few new reviews to make the reviews list long enough to scroll.
+Set the value of the `first` argument high enough so that the `onEndReach` handler isn't called immediately after the view is loaded, but low enough so that you can see that more reviews are fetched once you reach the end of the list.
+Once everything is working as inteded you can use a larger value for the `first` argument.

 This was the last exercise of this part of the course.
 It's time to push your code to GitHub and mark all of your finished exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).